 2. SEO vs SEM: On your website vs 3rd party websites

 SEO strategies are implemented on your own website to increase rankings on SERPs.
 SEM is done on 3rd party websites or search engines, where your ads are shown to the viewers.

 3. SEO vs SEM: Long lasting vs short lived

 SEO results in long lasting SERP ranks.
 SEM provides results as long as the SEM campaign lasts.

 4. SEO vs SEM: Time consuming vs Immediate results

 SEM is time consuming, it can take months for results to appear.
 SEM results are immediate, campaign ads appear minutes after the campaign is started.

 For the best results, both SEO and SEM strategies should be implemented.
 A balanced SEO and SEM strategy benefits the business, as it increases market penetration, ensures a stronger web presence and builds credibility.
-It is important to know the difference of search engine optimisation and search engine marketing to implement the strategies effectively.
+It is important to know the difference of search engine optimization and search engine marketing to implement the strategies effectively.
 SEO and SEM are two different marketing strategies.
-Both involve enhancing brand visibility, getting more web traffic, etc. The difference of search engine optimisation and search engine marketing is that SEO focuses on organic traffic, while SEM focuses on paid traffic.
+Both involve enhancing brand visibility, getting more web traffic, etc. The difference of search engine optimization and search engine marketing is that SEO focuses on organic traffic, while SEM focuses on paid traffic.
 A marketing strategy that involves both SEO and SEM tends to bring in better results.